yudiz-solutions/magento-firstorder-discount/README.md

 #### General Configuration

-- Exension enable : Select Yes/No to enable or disable the module
+- Extension enable : Select Yes/No to enable or disable the module
 - Shopping Cart price Rule:Choose the shopping Cart price Rule
 - Length: Specify the length of the generated coupon code.
 It determines how many characters the coupon code will have.
   Example: "Length: Enter the desired length for the coupon code (e.g., 10)"